51 Fun & Free (or Cheap) Things to do in Flagstaff, Arizona

 Starting at Lockett Meadow campground, you will be embarking on adventure like no other on Flagstaff’s most gorgeous high altitude hike.
 The 1.7 mile out-and-back climb to Inner Basin is a tough one, yet well worth the effort for the extraordinary setting consisting of endless majestic aspen trees.

 This trail is stunning in any season, although nothing compares to a fall walk through golden aspens.
 Come fall, the entire trail is loaded beginning to end in a sea of striking yellow foliage.
 The wait is often long, yet definitely worth it for this free & fun must-do fall activity.
-Nothing in the state really compares to the experience of walking this trail in the fall.
+Nothing in the state really compares to the experience of hiking this incredible trail in the peak of fall.
 If you are looking for that fall feeling, you have found it at Inner basin.

-This hike starts around 8000 ft and travels up to 10,000, so be prepared with plenty of water, electrolyte snacks, and sunblock.
+This hike starts around 8000+ ft and travels up to ~10,000, so be prepared with plenty of water, electrolyte snacks, and sunblock.
 Also acclimatize yourself in town for several days beforehand to prevent mountain sickness.
-No parking pass or fee is required to park at this trail head.
+No parking pass or fee is required to park at this trailhead.

 2. Explore the picturesque high altitude hikes at Arizona Snowbowl